KHartin/hello-world/README.md

 =============

 I'm a complete computer science nube.
-I am working on this instead of my thesis in a completely unrelated discipline.
+I'm working on this instead of my thesis in a completely unrelated discipline.
+I'm here to start another project I'm not likely to finish.